ValerieHMoore/ValerieHMoore.github.io/_posts/2019-07-13-heres_the_culprit_ruby_debugging.markdown

 end
 ```

 ## Equals vs. Comparison
 Using the code example above, if you are defining a variable, you use one equals sign, such as `names_array = []`.
 If you are trying to compare something, you use a double equals sign, such as `if key == :team_name`.
-Often students will try to use a single equals sign when making a comparison; if you are trying to compare two things, you need two equals signs.
+Often students will try to use a single equals sign when making a comparison.
+If you are trying to compare two things, you need two equals signs.

 ## Data Types
 Pay attention to the type of data you are working with.
 [Array](https://ruby-doc.org/core-2.4.1/Array.html) methods  such as `collect` and `push` can’t be used on a [string](https://ruby-doc.org/core-2.4.0/String.html) or a [hash](https://ruby-doc.org/core-2.5.1/Hash.html).
 If you are not sure what type of data you are working with, check the data that’s being passed into your method, or use a binding.pry to inspect it.